fgr1986/ddr_MIG_ctrl_interface/README.md

 ## Description
 RAM-like interface between Xilinx MIG 7 generated core for ddr2 and ddr3 memories.
+The control sends consecutive instructions to sequentially store data in the DDR.
+Later, this data is sequentiality read.
+The data is simply generated based on the control iteration, and it is stored in groups whose characteristics (length, % of used DDR's word, etc.) depend on the parameters specified in **ram_ddr_MIG7_interface_pkg.vhd**.

 For simplicity, the DDR memory is working at 300Mhz (using a 200Mhz input clk), and a PHY to Controller Clock Ratio of **4:1** with **BL8**.
 **IMPORTANT** By doing so the ddr's **ui_clk** signal needs to be synchronized with the main 100Mhz clk.